stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Aye, and we respected your wishes,” said William.
 Their hostess inclined her head slightly in acknowledgement, but continued to address herself to the Chaptermaster.
 Lord Havelock sipped his tea, his eyes hooded, his expression flat, saying nothing.

-“But now...
-Oh God.
+“But now… Oh God.
 Now it seems I have no choice.”
 She took in a deep shuddering breath.
-“Something... something has found my son.
+“Something… something has found my son.
 I am at my wits’ end.
 Doctors are no help.
 The priest fled the house.
 I had no choice but to contact you.
 You!
-And your... and your Society.”
+And your… and your Society.”

 Havelock nodded slowly, as if this made perfect sense.